carson-hunter5/project/content/IvyJordan/Jordan_Blogpost_2.md

 1) Paying for water at bars and restaraunts!!!
 At first, I didn't fully process that water was not free with meals.
 The fact that water is more expensive than beer at certain restraunts is absolutely crazy to me, but I guess that gives me an excuse to sample beers from the beer capital of Europe.

-2) No AC: I am fully aware that air condition is not common within Europe, and if it is installed its typically installed by that tenat.
-However, coming back from long excurisons in the evening and my room being a sweatbox is not ideal.
+2) No AC: I am fully aware that air condition is not common within Europe, and if it is installed its typically installed by that tenat however, coming back from long excurisons in the evening and my room being a sweatbox is not ideal.

 # **Individual Contributions to Phase II**